codecapsules-io/docker-flask/README.md

 </p>

 <h1 align="center">
-  How to Deploy a Flask Docker Application to Production on Code Capsules
+  How to deploy a Flask Docker application to production
 </h1>

 <p align="center">